 In the event the coursework is not completed by the date assigned, the instructor will change the incomplete grade to the appropriate grade.
 All remaining incomplete grades will be automatically changed to (F) grades at the conclusion of the semester immediately following the semester for which the (I) grade was originally assigned.

-Undergraduate students matriculating in Metropolitan College degree programs may apply a maximum of two grades of “D” toward free electives and/or distribution requirements.
+Undergraduate students matriculating in Metropolitan College degree programs may apply a maximum of four grades of “D” toward free electives and/or distribution requirements.
 All specialization, related, core, and concentration courses must be a grade of “C” or higher.